-For example, the Appraisal Fee (\$650-\$800) is entirely negotiable.
+For example, the Appraisal Fee (\$700-\$800) is entirely negotiable.
 In Alaska, it is a "tradition" for the seller to pay this fee, but in 90% of the United States the buyer pays it!
-In other words, sellers accept this expense, which incidentally has to be fronted prior to closing, because of business "norms" in Alaska, not because of any legal mandate.
+In other words, sellers accept this expense (which incidentally has to be fronted prior to closing) because of business "norms" in Alaska, not because of any legal mandate.

-Here is a list of other negotiable fees: loan origination fee, credit report, survey, reserves for taxes and insurance, prepaid interest, recording fees, title insurance (owner's title, and borrower's title), resale certificate, discount points, homeowner's association fees, well and septic tests, home inspection fees, flood certificate, reconveyance fee, home warranty premium (some of these may depend on loan program limitations).
+Here is a list of other negotiable fees: Loan origination fee, credit report, survey, reserves for taxes and insurance, prepaid interest, recording fees, title insurance (owner's title, and borrower's title), escrow closing fee, resale certificate, discount points, homeowner's association fees, well and septic tests, home inspection fees, flood certificate, re-conveyance fee, home warranty premium (some of these may depend on loan program limitations).

-Furthermore, you should remember that any fees fronted before closing are "risk" money, because you lose the money if closing does not eventuate.
+Furthermore, you should remember that any fees fronted before closing are "risk"

+money, because you lose the money if closing does not eventuate.
 Here are the costs incurred in cash prior to closing:-

-Survey \$350
+Survey \$500

-Resale Certificate \$200
+Resale Certificate \$250

-Appraisal \$700
+Appraisal \$750

 Home Inspection \$400

 Title Insurance Deposit \$250

-TOTAL \$1,900
+TOTAL \$2,150